 Almost every field of law now contains a substantial international element.
 Training students in a variety of international law subjects equips them to practice in a legal world necessarily reaching beyond national borders.
-Students may opt to study at a foreign law school or perhaps gain work experience overseas with an international internship, or even choose to participate in a three-week foreign summer program at the University of Lund, Sweden.
+Students may opt to study at a foreign law school or perhaps gain work experience overseas with an international internship, or even choose to participate in a two-week foreign summer program at the National University of Ireland at Galway (NUI Galway).

 International Study - Program Choices

 Suffolk University Law School has an exclusive agreement with the Center for International Legal Studies (CILS) to offer Internships to U.S. law students and Externships.
 International internships are available to JD students for credit in conformity with the American Bar Association guidelines, and international externships are for LLM students and other post-graduates with law degrees.